Destroyer-3000/Prototype-Website-3/README.md

     </p>
     <h3>Step 5:
     </h3>
     <p>Finally, you can remove the lid, but careful not to drop the excess water on the lid into the rice.
 With wooden spoon or even wooden chopsticks, gently, and I mean gently, fold the rice from the bottom of the pot over the top (without crushing the grains), and repeat a couple more times until the rice is evenly “folded”.
-You may notice a small nub of rice at the bottom-centre of the pot being slightly colouredUnfortunately this is inevitable with stove-top cooking.
+You may notice a small nub of rice at the bottom-centre of the pot being slightly coloured.
+Unfortunately this is inevitable with stove-top cooking.
 If you are using this rice for making sushi, remove the small nub, but if you’re eating it plain, then it doesn’t really bother anyone.
     </p>
     <h3>Step 6:
     </h3>